110: Robot Holocaust

 See above note on Spinal Tap.

-Could you get my lighter while you’re down there? –C’mon, you goldbricker, get up.
+Could you get my lighter when you’re down there? –C’mon, you goldbricker, get up.
 You’re not hurt.
-Ya wuss.
+Come on, shake it off.
+Wuss.

 “Goldbricking” is an old slang phrase for someone who is loafing around on the job.
 Originally, it meant someone who was defrauding you.
 This stemmed from an incident in 1879 when a miner wasn’t able to deliver as much gold as he promised and therefore coated a worthless brick with what little gold he had to fool the banker.
 Later on, in World War I, civilians with little training promoted to first lieutenants were very often incompetent and shirked their duties.
 Enlisted men called them “goldbrickers” because their rank insignia was a single gold bar; thus the idea of someone being a fraud was combined with not doing their fair share.